oppaje/captcha/README.md

 # What is this?
 A simple script I wrote using CaptchaHarvester before converting it to an exe file so my friends who don't know python could use it!

-# How to convert a CaptchaHarvester script to a .exe file
+# How to convert a CaptchaHarvester script to a .exe file?
 First, you need to create a spec file using this command ```pyi-makespec --onefile yourfile.py``` Then open the spec file created, and add the path of the following things inside ```datas=[]```
 ```server.crt